uviclibraries/rstudio/troubleshooting.md

 ### Read function and package help

-If you are facing an error when using a particular function, it is always helpful to open the documentation for the that function.
+If you are facing an error when using a particular function, it is always helpful to open the documentation for that function.
 To do that, you can run `help(function_name)` or `?function_name` in the console.
-Depending on the configurations of your RStudio, you can also open the help function by typing its name (in the code editor or console), and then hitting the button F1.
+Depending on the configurations of your RStudio, you can also open the help documentation by typing the function name (in the code editor or console), and then hitting the button F1.

 Once you do that, the documentation for the function will open on the